EI regular benefits: Do you qualify

 You need to have worked enough hours to be eligible

-Based on the unemployment rate in your area, you'll need between 420 and 700 hours of insurable employment during the qualifying period to qualify for regular benefits.
+Based on the rate of unemployment in your region, you'll need between 420 and 700 hours of insurable employment during the qualifying period to qualify for regular benefits.

 The qualifying period is the shorter of: